Divorce in Singapore

 In certain circumstances, the Courts may also grant supervised access orders to protect the child from potential physical or emotional abuse.
 Such orders may be made to assess the relationship between the child and the parent who was not granted custody.
 In cases where the parent may not have a close relationship with the child or needs counselling support to improve their relationship, the Court may also order supervised access if it would protect the child and facilitate the improvement of the relationship.

 When speaking of financial support for a child or spouse, the term “alimony” is often used, but this is a term used in the USA.
-In Singapore and most Commonwealth countries, the correct term is maintenance.
+In Singapore and most Commonwealth countries, the correct term is child or spousal maintenance.

 Typically, a child’s maintenance is to be paid until the child turns 21 and is usually paid on a monthly basis.
 The disputes that often arise are the share each parent should pay, what the maintenance should cover, and what is a reasonable amount.
 The law defines a child as a child of marriage under the age of 21—meaning any order for custody or maintenance will automatically cease to apply after the child reaches that age.